zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 * You can now specify the exact order in which your pipelines steps should be executed, e.g., via `step_b.after(step_a)`
-* TensorBoard was moved to a separate integration so you can use it with Pytorch and other modeling frameworks
+* TensorBoard was moved to a separate integration so you can use it with PyTorch and other modeling frameworks
 * You can now configure the Evidently integration to ignore specific columns in your datasets.